Lent has arrived and a lot of people will be grumbling about not being able to eat meat.

 In the Catholic Church, we abstain from eating meat on Fridays during the 40 days of Lent.

 Now we’re a family living a healthy gluten-free life, and we don’t eat meat every day.
-Yet Friday arrived and many were upset we couldn’t eat meat.

 The funny thing is that we eat lentil stew, quinoa with roasted veggies or veggie stir fry for dinner all week.
 No meat!
 Yet, Fridays arrive during Lent and we suddenly feel like we are giving up a lot.
 Which of course we are supposed to be, right?